LRD spectral analysis of multifractional functional time series on manifolds: Simulation study

 \subsection{Minimum contrast estimation results}

-We now display the minimum contrast estimation results referred to the multifractionally integrated SPHAR(3) process for compact LRD operator under a truncation order $M=30.$ See Section 4 of the Supplementary Material, for the remaining cases of multifractionally integrated SPHAR(1), SPHAR(3) (noncompact case), SPHARMA (1,1), SPHARMA(3,1) processes.
-Specifically, Figure \ref{figsqrsdo} displays the square root of the modulus of the regular factor $|\mathcal{M}_{\omega _{i}} )|^{1/2}$ of the spectral density operator (left--hand side), and the composition $\left|4(\sin(\omega_{i} /2))^{2}\right|^{-\mathcal{A}_{\theta}/4} |\mathcal{M}_{\omega _{i}}|^{1/2}$ (right--hand side), projected into $H_{n},$ $n=1,\dots, 30,$ for $i=1,\dots,100$ frequency nodes.
-These factors have been computed in the implementation of the minimum contrast estimation methodology in the functional spectral domain by projection into the eigenfunctions of the spherical Laplace Beltrami operator.
+We now display the minimum contrast estimation results referred to the multifractionally integrated SPHAR(3) process, when LRD operator $\mathcal{A}_{\theta }$ has decreasing sequence of eigenvalues as plotted at the left--hand side of Figure \ref{figlrdeigcand}, under a truncation order $M=30.$ See Section 4 of the Supplementary Material, for the remaining cases of multifractionally integrated SPHAR(1), SPHAR(3), SPHARMA (1,1), SPHARMA(3,1) processes.
+Specifically, Figure \ref{figsqrsdo} displays, for $i=1,\dots,100$ frequency nodes, operator $|\mathcal{M}_{\omega _{i}} |^{1/2}$ (left--hand side), and $\left|4(\sin(\omega_{i} /2))^{2}\right|^{-\mathcal{A}_{\theta}/4} |\mathcal{M}_{\omega _{i}}|^{1/2}$ (right--hand side), projected into $H_{n},$ $n=1,\dots, 30.$ These factors have been computed in the implementation of the minimum contrast estimation methodology in the functional spectral domain.
 Figure \ref{SDO} provides the projected spectral density operator kernel at temporal Fourier frequencies $\omega = -\pi+0.0628(10)i,$ $i=1,3,7,10$ in the interval $[-\pi,\pi].$ Its empirical counterpart is given in Figure \ref{figsdp} where the modulus of the projected fDFT, and tapered periodogram operator kernel of the generated data at temporal Fourier frequency zero are displayed.
 The last one over a grid of $30\times 30$ Legendre frequencies.
 The projected empirical contrast operator $\mathbf{U}_{T,\theta }$ in equation (\ref{eco}) is then computed.
 Its minimization is performed in the bounded operator norm.